bardisty/ytdlrc/README.md

     *   `https://www.youtube.com/user/username`
     *   `https://www.youtube.com/playlist?list=PLK9Sc5q_4K6aNajVLKtkaAB1JGmKyccf2`

-4. (Optional) Run the script once or twice with debugging enabled to ensure everything is okie dokie; disable debugging when done.
+4.  *(Optional / Recommended)* Run the script once or twice with debugging enabled to ensure everything is okie dokie.
+Disable debugging when done if you don't want `ytdlrc` to spam your system log when executed via cron.

 5. Set up a cron job to execute the script hourly or however often you want, e.g.: